Ryvenay/AFP1_kisprojekt/.documents/Requirement Specification.md

 # 3. Standards & Laws

 # 4. Current business model
-The team is currently using multiple different websites for music discussions and we started to develop our own audience.
-Right now, we aren't able to work very well as a team because of not having our own website.
+The team is currently using multiple different websites for music discussions and we've started to develop our own audience.
+Right now, we aren't able to work very well as a team because of not having our own website where we can manage the content we share.
+Furthermore, our content is hard to find for our followers, often times lost in the vast amount of posts being published on these websites.
+Needless to say that this is far from optimal for us and for our audience.

 # 5. Requested Business model